 - First step, measure out 1 tablespoon of coconut oil and whisk for 1-2 minutes.
 After whisking the coconut oil, it should be smooth and slightly fluffy.
 SEE NOTES FOR TIPS.

-- Next step, add 1 tablespoon of granulated white sugar to the coconut oil.
+- Next step, combine coconut oil with 1 tablespoon of granulated white sugar.
 Gently stir the two ingredients together.

 - Then, add 6-9 drops of essential oils to the coconut oil and sugar combination.
 For my personal recipe, I use 3 drops of lavender, 3 drops of vanilla, and 3 drops of peppermint.
 Stir to combine.